hvelozjr/img-mgr-docker-v2/README.md

 ### Launch in Beanstalk

 Within the AWS webconsole, create a new container Elastic Beanstalk application.
 Choose to upload your newly created `img-mgr.zip` and launch it.
 This will take a while, so open another AWS web console and watch the cloudformation resources roll out.

+For this part, we need to update the PolicyName in .ebextensions/resource.config so its different everytime we add a new Docker Image or it will break the original policy.